Fort Lauderdale Car Accident Lawyer

-Rosen Injury Law is expert in building cases that prove these facts, while also standing up to challenges from the insurance company that your injuries aren’t serious or your own negligence was involved.
+Rosen Injury Law, P.A. is expert in building cases that prove these facts, while also standing up to challenges from the insurance company that your injuries aren’t serious or your own negligence was involved.
 They do this to avoid paying or reduce the amount they owe, but with a skilled and effective attorney on your side, you’ll get the best result available.
-Rosen Injury Law provides the level of skill you need, as evidenced by attorney Eric Rosen’s certification as a specialist in Florida civil trial law, as well as the long list of significant verdicts and settlements he has achieved.
+Rosen Injury Law, P.A. provides the level of skill you need, as evidenced by attorney Eric Rosen’s certification as a specialist in Florida civil trial law, as well as the long list of significant verdicts and settlements he has achieved.

 The Elements of Proof when Determining Fault in Fort Lauderdale

 You must prove four important elements of your case when determining who was at fault for your car accident.
 These are as follows:

 - Duty: The at-fault driver owed a duty of care to the accident victim to act in a reasonable manner that would keep everyone safe.